w4xccino/lastfm-overlay/README.md

 ## Notes

 * ListenBrainz can be slow to update, or not update at all.
 Last.fm is highly recommended.
-* Apps that don't share listening status between devices like Tidal may show music from the wrong account.
+* Apps that don't share listening status between devices like Tidal may show music from the wrong device.
 Spotify works best with this.

 ## Roadmap